 Subs.
 3. During the registration meeting a document shall be drafted (the registration protocol) which shall describe the extent and quality of the work performed.
-The document shall be signed by the parties unless registration is undertaken by an expert appointed by the Arbitration Board, cf. § 45.
+The document shall be signed by the parties unless registration is undertaken by an expert appointed by the arbitration board, cf. § 45.

 Subs.
 4. If, despite receipt of a convening notice, a party is unrepresented at the registration meeting, the meeting may proceed without the representation of said party.
-The party present must as soon as possible inform the other party in writing of the proceedings of the registration and of the contents of the registration protocol.
+The present party must as soon as possible inform the other party in writing of the proceedings of the registration and of the contents of the registration protocol.

 Subs.
 5. In case of determination by the employer, the employer or the person charged with completion of the work on his behalf shall be entitled to use such materials and equipment of the contractor as are present on the site, if removal thereof before completion of the work will cause the employer to suffer losses.
-The payment for the use thereof shall follow the usual rates.
+The same shall apply to plans, descriptions and other project documents, etc. Payment for the use thereof shall follow the usual rates.

 Subs.
-6. In case of determination by either party the other party shall be liable for the loss suffered, in accordance with the general conditions of Danish legislation.
+6. In case of determination by either party the other party shall be liable for the loss suffered in accordance with the general conditions of Danish legislation.